techninja/ninjanode/README.md

 3. Once cloned, enter the directory `cd ninjanode` and run `npm install` within the repo root.
 This should install all dependencies.
 4. Copy the [`.env.default`](/.env.default) to `.env`, and there you can customize your server's configurable settings.
 5. Run `npm start [port]`, where `[port]` is the port you wish to host from.
 If left out, will default to `4242`.
-6. Aaaand.. _you're done!_ I recommend a daemon like [forever](https://github.com/nodejitsu/forever) to run the server and keep it up.
+6. You should now be able to view the game from your local system at `http://localhost:[port]`, `http://localhost:4242` by default.

 ## Time to play